 When the doctors allow the load on the operated leg depends on the age and health of the patient, as well as the method of fixation of the prosthesis: cement or cementless.
-If cement was used, the load is allowed immediately after surgery, and a month later it can be maximal.
-Moreover, the patient is allowed the full load immediately, if he is over 90 years old or is weakened by comorbidities.
+If the cement was used, the load is allowed immediately after surgery, and a month later, it can be maximal.
+Moreover, the patient is allowed the full load immediately if he is over 90 years old or is weakened by comorbidities.

 With cementless fixation, it takes time before the components of the endoprosthesis are securely attached to the bone.
 Therefore, in the first weeks, the operated leg is usually not loaded at all.
-It is allowed to put 15% of body weight to it in 7-10 days.
-After 3 weeks, the load can be increased to 50%, and after 2 months, the full load is allowed.
+It is allowed to put 15% of body weight into it in 7-10 days.
+After three weeks, the load can be increased to 50%, and the full load is allowed after two months.

 Regardless of how much time has passed since the operation, in the case of severe pain in the hip joint, the load on the operated leg is limited.
 However, moderate pain is tolerated.
 It often occurs at the initial stages after surgery and should not become a reason for refusing therapeutic exercises.
 The pain will gradually relieve.

 Some patients may develop complications after surgery.
 The most dangerous are infections and thromboembolism.
 To prevent them, doctors use medicines.
-In the postoperative period, the patient receives antibiotics and drugs to reduce blood clotting (anticoagulants).
+The patient receives antibiotics and drugs to reduce blood clotting (anticoagulants) in the postoperative period.